monkeypangit/thermalemulator/README.md

 At even higher temperatures the thermal radiation becomes completely dominant because of the temperature difference being raised to the power of 4 in the equation.

+## Approximations

+Currently in order to caibrate the model agains real world heated beds I use a an ambient temperature that is the mean of the given ambient temperature and the temperature of the target grid cell.
+This modified ambient temperature is used when calculating convection and radiation.
+This is not correct accoding to the model, but is seems to match better with real world obeservations.

+The convection calculation seems to be almost exactly spot on.
+In real heaters the resistance of the heating element increases somewhat with temperature making the power output lower.
+This is not taken into account in the simulation.